iyasinn/obsidian-work/Math/Discrete Math/Chapter 1 - Logic and Proofs/;1.4 - Predicate Logic/Subnotes/Predicates.md

-### How is a predicate different from a proposition?
+### 🟩How is a predicate different from a proposition?
 ?
 A predicate is not a propostion.
 But, if you assign values to all the objects in a predicate, then it becomes a propstion.